JasonBates/vibeCoding/README.md

 # VibeCoding - Simple Haiku Generator

-A basic "hello world" Python project that generates simple haikus using OpenAI's API.
+A basic "hello world" Python project that generates vivid two-paragraph poems using OpenAI's API.
 This is a learning project to explore LLM integration, not a serious application.

 ## 🧪 Testing Purpose